 It is unlawful to operate an airboat from the freshwater/saltwater dividing line seaward.
 This line's location varies along the coast (see §50-5-80).

 It is also unlawful to operate an airboat on the waters of:

-- The Waccamaw, Great Pee Dee, Little Pee Dee, Black, and Sampit Rivers in Georgetown and Horry Counties from one hour before legal sunset to one hour after legal sunrise and anytime during the season for hunting waterfowl. - The portion of Lake Marion and Santee Swamp west of the I-95 bridge upstream to the confluence of the Congaree and Wateree Rivers during the season for hunting waterfowl.
+- The Waccamaw, Great Pee Dee, Little Pee Dee, Black, and Sampit Rivers in Georgetown and Horry Counties from one hour before legal sunset to one hour after legal sunrise and anytime during the season for hunting duck. - The portion of Lake Marion and Santee Swamp west of the I-95 bridge upstream to the confluence of the Congaree and Wateree Rivers during the season for hunting waterfowl. - The Broad River in Richland County from one hour before legal sunset to one hour after legal sunrise.
+(See §50-21-860).